AnkurChowdhury25/AnkurChowdhury25/README.md

 ### Hi there 👋,  I am Ankur Chowdhury
-#### Recent graduate
+#### Computer Engineer
 ![Recent graduate](https://media.licdn.com/dms/image/C4E12AQHomW0rRba6WQ/article-cover_image-shrink_423_752/0/1592483610572?e=1694044800&v=beta&t=06zFXQlLaVAqmXRwABcTf2TcmrdMplKjw_XZErn6ZPA)

-Hi, I recently graduated from North South University having a bachelor's degree in computer science and engineering.Throughout my academic career, I have earned proficiency in a variety of programming languages, including C, C++, Python, and Java.
+Hi, I recently graduated from North South University with a bachelor's degree in computer science and engineering.
+Throughout my academic career, I have earned proficiency in various programming languages, including C, C++, Python, and Java.
 Furthermore, I have a solid background in digital logic design, Deep Learning, Machine Learning, and Natural Language Processing.
 I am energized by the prospect of using my skills and knowledge to real-world problems and contributing to worthwhile research and development projects.
-I am interested to investigate options where I may apply my knowledge and experience to make a significant impact in fields such as deep learning, natural language processing, and software development.
+I am interested in investigating options where I may apply my knowledge and experience to significantly impact fields such as deep learning, natural language processing, and software development.

-Skills:  Machine learning / Deep Learning / Natural Language Processing / C / C++ / Java / python / HTML / CSS / Bootstrap / AutoCAD / Canva
+Skills:  Machine Learning, Deep Learning / Natural Language Processing / C / C++ / Java/python / HTML / CSS / Bootstrap / AutoCAD / Canva

-- 🔭 I’m currently working on Digital marketing apprentice at Infosystem
+- 🔭 I’m currently working as Digital marketing apprentice at Infosystem
 - 📫 How to reach me: ankurchowdhury25@gmail.com